ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 Sources and Citations have XML that contain only Field Name/Field Value pairs.

 ===========================================DIV50==
-XML format has changed format from v7 to v8
+details of the XML format has changed format from v7 to v8

 Old style XML  (possibly only remains in built-in SourceTemplate records ?)
 ...<?xml version="1.0" encoding="UTF-8"?>x0A<root> text </root>c0A